pinterest/thriftcheck/README.md

 from the full list first, and then the resulting list is filtered by the list of `enabled` checks.
 Either list can be empty (the default).

+### `constant.ref`

+This check reports an error if a referenced constant or enum value cannot be found in either the current scope or in an included file (using dot notation).

 ### `enum.size`

 This check warns or errors if an enumeration's element size grows beyond a